rgolubtsov/customers-api-proto-lite-spring-boot/README.md

 * The `{customer_contact}` placeholder is a string &mdash; it denotes a newly created customer contact (phone or email).
 * The `{contact_type}` placeholder is a string and can take one of two possible values, case-insensitive: `phone` or `email`.

-The following command-line snippets display the exact usage for these endpoints (the **cURL** utility is used as an example to access them):
+The following command-line snippets display the exact usage for these endpoints (the **cURL** utility is used as an example to access them)^:

 1. **Create customer**